zodac/folding-stats/README.md

 Notes:

-- If _Is Captain_ is selected but the user's team already has a captain, the old captain will be replaced as captain.
-There can only be one!
+- If _Is Captain_ is selected but the user's team already has a captain, the old captain will be replaced as captain. "**There can be only one!**"
 - There is no way to ensure a participant is actually only using their passkey on a single piece of hardware, so there is some level of trust involved.
 However, since we can view a user's stats on a per-hour basis, any suspicious passkey usage should be possible to find.